The Playboy of the Western World: Synopsis

-On the west coast of County Mayo Christy Mahon stumbles into Flaherty's tavern.
-There he claims that he is on the run because he killed his own father by driving a loy into his head.
-Flaherty praises Christy for his boldness, and Flaherty's daughter (and the barmaid), Pegeen, falls in love with Christy, to the dismay of her suitor, Shawn Keogh.
-Because of the novelty of Christy's exploits and the skill with which he tells his own story, he becomes something of a town hero.
-Many other women also become attracted to him, including the Widow Quin, who tries unsuccessfully to seduce Christy at Shawn's behest.
-Christy also impresses the village women by his victory in a donkey race, using the slowest beast.
+On the west coast of County Mayo Christy Mahon comes into Flaherty's tavern.
+He claims that he is on the run because he killed his father by driving a loy into his head.
+Everyone is impressed by Christy's boldness, and Flaherty's daughter (and barmaid), Pegeen, falls in love with Christy, to the dismay of her suitor, Shawn Keogh.
+Because of the novelty of Christy's exploits and the skill with which he tells his story, he becomes something of a town hero.
+Other women also become attracted to him, including the Widow Quin, who tries unsuccessfully to seduce Christy at Shawn's behest.
+Christy also impresses the village with his victory in a donkey race, using the slowest beast.

-Eventually Christy's father, Mahon, who was only wounded, tracks him to the tavern.
+Eventually Christy's father, Mahon, who had actually only been wounded, tracks him to the tavern.
 When the townsfolk realize that Christy's father is alive, everyone, including Pegeen, shuns him as a liar and a coward.
 To regain Pegeen's love and the respect of the town, Christy attacks his father a second time.
-This time it seems that Old Mahon really is dead, but instead of praising Christy, the townspeople, led by Pegeen, bind and prepare to hang him to avoid being implicated as accessories to his crime.
+This time it seems that Old Mahon really is dead, but instead of praising Christy, the townspeople, led by Pegeen, bind and prepare to hang him to avoid being implicated as accessories to murder.
 Christy's life is saved when his father, beaten and bloodied, crawls back onto the scene, having improbably survived his son's second attack.
-As Christy and his father leave to wander the world, having reconciled, Shawn suggests that he and Pegeen get married soon, but she spurns him.
+The two condemn the villagers' hypocrisy and leave to wander the world, their roles now reversed; Christy as "master" and his father subordinate.
+Shawn eagerly states that he and Pegeen can now be married, but she spurns him.
 Pegeen laments betraying and losing Christy: "I've lost the only playboy of the western world."